-The floor decking is constructed of durable 1⁄2" structure wood.
+The floor decking is constructed of durable 1⁄22" structure wood.
 The fiberglass insulation in the floor and sidewall is rated at R7, while the roof is rated R11.
-The rear bumper pulls out with a slide out tray for the spare tire.

 On this model, each sidewall is constructed for strength and is well insulated for comfort.
-Welded for added strength, the extruded aluminum sidewalls and roof are built with 16" on center framing to provide a strong and durable construction.
+Welded for added strength the extruded aluminum sidewalls and roof are built with 16" on center framing to provide a strong and durable construction.
 The inside consists of %" beaded foam that is laminated to kraft paper and covered by the interior paneling.
 A blanket of rolled insulation is added to the sidewalls, roof, and slide out to provide a greater efficiency and consistency of climate control.
 This will assist the furnace in the winter by keeping the warm in and the cold out.
-In the summer months, it will assist the air conditioning by keeping the cool air in and the hot air out.
+In the summer months it will assist the air conditioning by keeping the cool air in and the hot air out.